Eawag-SWW/lora-based-mesh/README.md

 https://ieeexplore.ieee.org/document/8703036

 ## Hardware Specification
-Find the assembly of the material used, the drawings for sensor node chassis, and the PCB related material [here](./Hardware)
+Find i) the assembly of the material used, ii) the drawings for sensor node chassis, and iii) PCB related material [here](./Hardware).
 ## Software Code
-LoRaMesh firmware is provided [here](./Software)
+LoRaMesh firmware is provided [here](./Software).
 ## Miscellaneous